psychdragon/noxira/Decentralized Social_ A Blockchain-Powered Social Media Platform Working Paper.md

-# Decentralized Social: A Blockchain-Powered Social Media Platform
+# Noxira: A Blockchain-Powered Social Media Platform
 ## Working Paper | May 2025

 ---

 ## 1. Executive Summary

-This working paper outlines the vision, architecture, and implementation strategy for "Decentralized Social" (DS), a blockchain-based social media platform that leverages decentralized technologies to create a community-owned digital ecosystem.
+This working paper outlines the vision, architecture, and implementation strategy for "Noxira", a blockchain-based social media platform that leverages decentralized technologies to create a community-owned digital ecosystem.
 Unlike traditional social networks that extract value from user data and attention, DS distributes value to its members through a token economy that rewards contributions and enables access to premium services.

 The platform will launch with an invitation-only membership model to build a quality-focused community before expanding to broader public access.
-The native utility token (DST) will power all in-platform transactions while keeping basic membership free, ensuring accessibility while maintaining economic sustainability.
+The native utility token (NNXR) will power all in-platform transactions while keeping basic membership free, ensuring accessibility while maintaining economic sustainability.

-This document serves as a blueprint for developers, potential investors, and founding community members to understand the technical requirements, economic model, and development roadmap necessary to bring DS from concept to reality.
+This document serves as a blueprint for developers, potential investors, and founding community members to understand the technical requirements, economic model, and development roadmap necessary to bring Noxira from concept to reality.

 ---